 NDU was established in 1976 to consolidate intellectual resources and provide joint higher education for the nation’s defense community.
 The Industrial College of the Armed Forces (now the Dwight D. Eisenhower School for National Security and Resource Strategy) and the National War College were the original two constituent colleges of the new institution.
 The Armed Forces Staff College (now the Joint Forces Staff College) was added to the university in 1981.
-A year later, the Department of Defense Computer Institute (now the Information Resources Management College) joined.
+A year later, the Department of Defense Computer Institute (now the College of Information and Cyberspace) joined.
 The university’s newest school is the College of International Security Affairs, which was created in 2002 as the School for National Security Executive Education.

 A Holistic Approach